robocomp/robocomp/doc/RobocompRosChatter.md

 And use RoboCompDSL to generate your component.

-**For more info** about about creating components, look at this [tutorial](https://github.com/robocomp/robocomp/blob/highlyunstable/doc/robocompdsl.md) created by Robocomp.
+**For more info** about creating components, look at this [tutorial](https://github.com/robocomp/robocomp/blob/highlyunstable/doc/robocompdsl.md) created by Robocomp.

 ## 4. Run it